Armoured Vehicle Royal Engineers: Chieftain "CHAVRE" AVRE

 With the introduction of Challenger 1, the Centurion AVRE was struggling to keep up, while military requirements needed a larger number of trackways to be carried.
 Surplus Chieftain vehicles could have the turret removed to reduce the vehicle weight, providing enhanced mobility even when loaded with engineering stores.
 Removal of the turret would also allow six Class 60 trackways or three fascines to be carried on top of the vehicle.

 The Chieftain tank based "Willich Chieftain AVRE" entered service in 1987.
 This vehicle was designed by Capt D Clegg MBE RE.
 Twelve vehicles were built by 32 Armoured Engineer Regiment and 21 Engineer Base Workshop of the Royal Engineers under the direction of Lt Col JF Johnson RE based in the German town of Willich, hence its name.
 Some of these vehicles saw use in the First Gulf War.

 In 1989 a programme was launched to convert a further 48 vehicles with prototypes arriving in 1991.
 The Chieftain "CHAVRE" AVRE entered service in 1994.
 48 units were produced by Vickers Defence Systems.
 The "CHAVRE" nomenclature mirrored that of the Chieftain ARRV "CHARRV" as distinguished from the Challenger ARRV "CRARRV".

 Each CHAVRE provided a 10 tonne winch and Atlas crane for engineering operations, along with a trackway on top for multiple fascines or stores.
 It also fitted a dozer blade or mine plough.

 With no primary armament, CHAVRE was initially used alongside the Centurion AVRE.

 Trojan

 AVRE functions have been combined with others into the Trojan Combat Engineer Vehicle (CEV) based on the Challenger 2 chassis.

-Trojan will be equipped with an articulated excavator arm, a dozer blade and rails for fascines.
+Trojan is equipped with an articulated excavator arm, a dozer blade and rails for fascines.